Hearing Loss

 There are different types of tinnitus:

-• Subjective Tinnitus – The majority of people with tinnitus have subjective tinnitus, which means only they can hear the sounds.
+• Subjective Tinnitus– The majority of people with tinnitus have subjective tinnitus, which means only they can hear the sounds.

-• Objective Tinnitus – In rare cases, some people have objective tinnitus due to underlying medical conditions.
+• Objective Tinnitus– In rare cases, some people have objective tinnitus due to underlying medical conditions.
 This kind of tinnitus pulsates, often matching their heartbeat, and can be heard by others.

-• Somatosensory Tinnitus – People with somatosensory tinnitus experience ringing in the ear or sound quality changes either when they move their head, neck, or eyes or touch certain parts of their body.
+• Somatosensory Tinnitus– People with somatosensory tinnitus experience ringing in the ear or sound quality changes either when they move their head, neck, or eyes or touch certain parts of their body.

-Symptoms of Tinnitus
+Part 2: Symptoms of Tinnitus

 People experience tinnitus in different ways and forms, so symptoms vary from person to person.
 Tinnitus can be heard as ringing, buzzing, whistling, clicking, chirping, humming, roaring, shrieking, or hissing.
 In some people, tinnitus switches between these types of sounds.